Taste

 Precautions

-Many medications, paricularly those that affect the liver, high blood pressure, and diabetes, could have problematic interactions with extracts of artichoke.
+Many medications, particularly those that affect the liver, high blood pressure, and diabetes, could have problematic interactions with extracts of artichoke.

 Substitutions